 Credit Risk - State law limits the District's investments to bonds or negotiable securities of the United States, the State of New Mexico, or a county, municipality or school district that meet certain criteria.
 The District has no investment policy that would further limit its investment choices.
 The LGIP was rated AAAm by Standard & Poor's.

 B. Receivables

-The District had accounts receivable of \$66,710 consisting of \$66,266 due from the Water Trust Board for grant funding, \$444 due from property taxes.
+The District had accounts receivable of \$69,594 consisting of \$69,348 due from the New Mexico Finance Authority for Water Trust Board Grants and \$246 due for property taxes.

 C. Capital Assets